 - Current and former Carleton students with disabilities on personal academic experiences, barriers to learning, and accessibility in courses.

-The workshop is facilitated by Boris Vukovic, a Carleton alumnus and Disabilities Specialist at the PMC, with a doctorate in the Educational Psychology from McGill University.
+The workshop is facilitated by Boris Vukovic, a Carleton alumnus and Disabilities Specialist at the PMC, with a doctorate in Educational Psychology focused on inclusive postsecondary practices from McGill University.
 Boris has presented for a number of years on accessibility in learning environments and brings to the workshop undergraduate and graduate teaching experience and in-depth knowledge of relevant theory and research.

 Please consider signing up for one of the upcoming workshop dates: